-The UK Doctor of Physical Therapy (DPT) degree is offered at the Center of Excellence in Rural Health in Hazard.
+The UK Doctor of Physical Therapy (DPT) degree with the College of Health Sciences is offered at the Lexington Campus and at the Center of Excellence in Rural Health in Hazard.

 Students applying for admission to the UK DPT program generally apply during the fall of their senior year of college.
 Applicants must be on track to complete a bachelor’s degree and all DPT prerequisite courses before they begin the DPT program.
 For more information about UK’s DPT admissions requirements, click here.